dart-lang/site-www/src/content/tools/pub/dependencies.md

   test: ^1.25.1
 ```

-This YAML sets the `dependencies` to the major version and the
+This YAML sets the `dev_dependencies` to the latest patch versions.
-`dev_dependencies` to a specific patch version.

 [dev-dep]: /tools/pub/dependencies#dev-dependencies